-If you warm up your car before driving on cold winter mornings, you’re doing it wrong
+If You Warm up Your Car Before Driving on Cold Winter Mornings, You’re Doing it Wrong

 When your engine is cold, the gasoline is less likely to evaporate and create the correct ratio of air and vaporized fuel for combustion.
 Engines with electronic fuel injection have sensors that compensate for the cold by pumping more gasoline into the mixture.
 The engine continues to run rich in this way until it heats up to about 40 degrees Fahrenheit.

-Ciatti said that idling the car like this is a problem because “you’re actually putting extra fuel into the combustion chamber to make it burn and some of it can get onto the cylinder walls.”
-He said that although “gas can actually wash oil off the walls if you run it in those cold idle conditions” this has a “detrimental effect on the lubrication and life of things like piston rings and cylinder liners” over time.
+Stephen Ciatti said that idling the car like this is a problem because “you’re actually putting extra fuel into the combustion chamber to make it burn and some of it can get onto the cylinder walls.”
+He said that although “gas can actually wash the oil off the walls if you run it in those cold idle conditions” this has a “detrimental effect on the lubrication and life of things like piston rings and cylinder liners” over time.
+In essence, turning on the ignition with the intent to warm up a cold engine isn’t doing you any good.

-Let’s put this even more simply: turning on the heat in your car doesn’t warm up your engine, it warms the inside of your car, so if you really want to warm up your engine you need to drive.
+Turning on the heat in your car doesn’t warm up your engine, it warms the inside of your car, so if you really want to warm up your engine you need to drive.
+And while nobody likes driving a cold car, the life of your engine will thank you for enduring a cold steering wheel for five minutes.
+Once you start driving the warm air will begin to circulate.

-That isn’t to say you floor it once you’re on the road either, at least not for the first five to 15 minutes, because your car gas burns less efficiently when it’s cold, and you’ll be wasting money.
+That’s not to say you should floor it once you’re on the road either, at least not for the first five to 15 minutes, because your car gas burns less efficiently when it’s a cold morning, and you’ll be wasting money.
 If you’re idling your car, you’re wasting gas and not helping your engine.
 If you’re driving your car too hard while it’s cold, you’re wasting gas.

 So, where did this idea about warming up your car come from?
 A carburetor-run car pre-1980s.